Functional Collection Programming with Semi-Ring Dictionaries: Expressiveness for Linear Algebra

 \section{Expressiveness for Linear Algebra}

 In this section, we show the power of \lang for expressing linear algebra workloads.
 We first show the representation of vectors in \lang, followed by the representation of matrices in \lang.
-We also show the translation of linear algebra operators to \lang expressions.
+We also show the translation of linear algebra operators to \lang expressions together with their Einstein summation notation, referred to as \code{einsum} in libraries such as numpy.